 Analogue and digital transmission equipment still coexist in the market.
 The main advantage of an analog system is its low price point.

-RADIOGUIDE 2.4G (TOUR GUIDE SYSTEM, PORTABLE SHORT-RANGE WIRELESS SYSTEM, WHISPER SYSTEM)
+TOUR GUIDE SYSTEM 2.4G (AUDIO TOUR, PORTABLE SHORT-RANGE WIRELESS SYSTEM, WHISPER SYSTEM)

-In the last two years, a digital technology variant called 2.4G has entered the radio guide market which uses the 2.4Ghz frequency band.
+In the last two years, a digital technology variant called 2.4G has entered the tourguide systems market which uses the 2.4Ghz frequency band.
 It’s cheaper than digital transmission because it uses the same technology as 2.4G wifi routers.
 However, it has the same range as 2.4G wifi devices, which is around 50 meters at best.
-In practice, this range is insufficient for a radio guide (Tour guide system, whisper system, portable short-range wireless system).
+In practice, this range is insufficient for a tour guide system (whisper system, portable short-range wireless system).

-Currently, only two types of batteries are used in Tour guide systems (radio guides, whisper system, portable short-range wireless system):
+Currently, only two types of batteries are used in Tour guide systems (audio tour, whisper system, portable short-range wireless system):

 Lithium or lithium polymer batteries.
 These are the best options.
 Primary advantages include a low weight, a small size, fast charging and a large capacity.
 However, its price and the need for an intelligent charging system must be considered.

 Nickel-metal-hydride batteries (NI-MH) are the same AA and AAA rechargeable batteries found in conventional remote controls.
 These were the preferred option before the arrival of lithium batteries.
-The biggest drawback when used in radio guides is their weight which is uncomfortable for the user because the radio guide must constantly hang from their neck.
+The biggest drawback when used in tourguide systems is their weight which is uncomfortable for the users because the tour guide device must constantly hang from their neck.
 Their most significant advantage is a lower cost.

 The group guide or speaker must carry the transmitting equipment and microphone while each listener must carry a receiver with a headset or headphones.
 The devices are small in size and should be worn around the neck to ensure reliable coverage.
 Carrying the transmitter or receiver in a pocket is not recommended because it could reduce the range.